professorgraf/IoT-Demo/Tutorials/02_Setup_MQTT_Server/readme.txt

 -- if not present yet, it will follow, please be patient -- -- github does not allow files larger than 25 MB, the zipped archive is >1.5 GB --

+Otherwise:
+install RaspAP and configure it to your needs install mosquitto (mqtt broker) and set it up install node-red and configure mqtt install node-red dashboard controls